Your guide to exposing localhost securely with HTTP and TCP tunnels.

 HaxorPort supports HTTP tunnels with various configuration options:

-haxorport http --port 8080 --subdomain myapp
+haxorport http -p 8080

-haxorport http --port 8080 --subdomain myapp --auth basic --username user --password pass
+haxorport http -p 8080 --auth basic --username user --password pass

-haxorport http --port 8080 --subdomain myapp --auth header --header "X-API-Key" --value "secret-key"
+haxorport http -p 8080 --auth header --header "X-API-Key" --value "secret-key"

 HTTPS tunnels are supported automatically with a reverse connection architecture.
 The server detects whether requests come via HTTP or HTTPS and forwards them to the client through a WebSocket connection.